Mongolia closes border, China extends holiday to fight virus

-BEIJING (AP) — China on Monday expanded its sweeping efforts to contain a deadly virus, extending the Lunar New Year holiday to keep the public at home and avoid spreading infection as the death toll rose to 81.
+BEIJING (AP) — China expanded its sweeping efforts on Monday to contain a dangerous new virus, extending the Lunar New Year holiday to keep the public at home and avoid spreading infection as the death toll rose to 81.

-Mongolia closed its vast border with China, and Hong Kong and Malaysia announced they would bar entry to visitors from the Chinese province at the center of the outbreak following a warning by medical officials that the virus’s ability to spread was growing.
+Mongolia closed its vast border with China, and Hong Kong and Malaysia announced they were barring entry to visitors from the Chinese province at the center of the outbreak following a warning by Chinese officials that the virus’ ability to spread was growing.
 Travel agencies were ordered to cancel group tours nationwide, adding to the rising economic losses.

-Stock markets around the world were down sharply Monday as the lockdown in Chinese cities was expected to stifle travel, shopping and business for millions of people.
-Though markets in much of Asia, including China, were closed for the Lunar New Year, they slumped more than 2% in Japan and across Europe.
-Wall Street was expected to drop on the open and the international price of oil was down a sharp 4%.
+Stock markets around the world were down sharply Monday as investors worried the outbreak could hurt the global economy.
+The Dow Jones Industrial Average fell as much as 550 points following a sell-off in in markets in Europe and Japan, and closed with a loss of 453 points, or 1.6%.
+Airlines, resorts and other companies that rely on travel and tourism suffered steep losses, while apparel and technology companies that get a significant amount of revenue from China also declined.

+China has confirmed more than 2,700 cases of the new virus, most in the central city of Wuhan where the illness first surfaced last month.
+More than 40 cases have been confirmed elsewhere in the world with virtually all of them involving Chinese tourists or people who visited Wuhan recently.

 China’s increasingly drastic containment efforts began with the Jan.
 22 suspension of plane, train and bus links to Wuhan, a city of 11 million people in central China where the virus was first detected last month.
-That lockdown has expanded to 17 cities with more than 50 million people in the most far-reaching disease-control measures ever imposed.
+That lockdown has expanded to 17 cities with more than 50 million people — the most far-reaching disease-control measures ever imposed.

 The end of the Lunar New Year holiday, China’s busiest travel season, was pushed back to Sunday from Thursday to “reduce mass gatherings” and “block the spread of the epidemic,” a Cabinet statement said.

-The government of Shanghai, a metropolis of 25 million people and a global business center, extended the Lunar New York holiday by an additional week within the city to Feb.
+The government of Shanghai, a metropolis of 25 million people and a global business center, extended the Lunar New York holiday by an additional week to Feb.
 9. It ordered sports stadiums to close and religious events to cancel.

-Tens of millions of peopl e in China and around Asia h ad been due to crowd into planes, trains and buses to return to work after visiting their hometowns or tourist sites for the holiday.
+Tens of millions of people in China and around Asia had been due to crowd into planes, trains and buses to return to work after visiting their hometowns or tourist sites for the holiday.
 Schools will postpone reopening until further notice, the Cabinet said.

 The death toll rose Monday when the southern island province of Hainan in the South China Sea reported its first fatality, an 80-year-old woman whose family arrived from Wuhan on Jan.
 17.